 In Book 2, What the Raven Brings, the Blitz is over but the war rages on, and Anna Cooper bluffs her way into the glamorous - and dangerous - world of female war pilots.

 Book 3, A Kingdom Falls, is released 30 November 2017 in the UK.
 In the dramatic conclusion to the Ravenmaster Trilogy, Anna Cooper must find the strength to face her greatest fear in Britain's darkest hour.

 John's short fiction has appeared in Bookanista, Untitled Books, The Menteur, and The Four Quarters Magazine.

 If On a Winter's Night a Fox is a passionate defence of urban foxes, exploring the fox’s role in folklore and culture from Roman Times to modern London (2014, Remarkable Books).

-He is currently working on a new trilogy of YA novels set in Britain's distant past.
+He is currently working on a new trilogy of epic novels set in Britain's distant past.
 Book 1, No Grave But the Sea, is published April 2019 (Head of Zeus).